datocms/react-datocms/docs/video-player.md

 ## Out-of-the-box features

 - Offers optimized streaming so smartphones and tablets don’t request desktop-sized videos
-- Lazy loads the video component and the video to be played to speed initial page load and save bandwidth
 - Holds the video position and size so your page doesn’t jump while the player loads
 - Uses blur-up technique to show a placeholder of the video while it loads
+- Optionally lazy loads the video component and the video to be played to speed initial page load and save bandwidth

 ## Installation

 ```
 npm install --save react-datocms @mux/mux-player-react
 ```

-`@mux/mux-player-react` is a [peer dependency](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#peerdependencies) for `react-datocms`: so you're expected to add it in your project.

 ## Usage